-There are fourteen registered student faculty associations at the University of Alberta: one for each faculty enrolling undergraduates, except for the Faculty of Medicine and Dentistry, which has bicameral representation through the Medical Students' Association (MSA).
+There are fourteen registered student faculty associations at the University of Alberta: one for each faculty enrolling undergraduates.

 Student faculty associations are permitted to select their officers by any method they deem suitable, provided that method is established in legislation that meets the requirements of Students' Union Bylaw 8100.
 Generally, this interpretation requires the election of executive officers.
 Thirteen of the fourteen student faculty associations elect their executive officers.
 The exception is the Physical Education & Recreation Council of Students, which appoints Executive officers through a nominating committee.